 Based on the traffic noise analysis and noise abatement evaluation conducted, highway traffic noise abatement measures are likely to be implemented based on preliminary design.
-The noise barriers determined to meet the feasibility and reasonableness criteria will be identified in Table 11 upon the completion of the viewpoints solicitation process.
+The noise barriers determined to meet the feasibility and reasonableness criteria are identified in Table 11 and Figure 3.
 If it subsequently develops during final design that constraints not foreseen in the preliminary design arise or if public input substantially changes, the abatement measures may be modified or removed from the project plans.
 A final decision of the installation of the abatement measures will be made upon completion of the project's final design and the public involvement process.